Frequently Asked Questions

 What are the relief veterinarian's obligations to VetRelief.com when additional work or employment is offered from a referred hospital?

-Your main obligation is to inform and updated us when you schedule additional work at a hospital where we referred you.
+Your main obligation is to inform and updated VetRelief.com when you schedule additional work at a hospital where we referred you.
 As a courtesy we will email you a reminder each month.

 Am I restricted from accepting relief work or employment independently from VetRelief.com?

-No. However our user agreement restricts you from acting as an online 'referral service' or 'employment agency' where you might compete against VetRelief.com by providing veterinarians other than yourself to veterinary facilities.
+No. You are encouraged to make a great impression and be asked to return to work additional dates.
+We just ask that you keep us in the loop by providing your specific work dates.
+Email us, log in and post your dates, or text us your dates any time you book or at the end of the month.
+Note that our user agreement only restricts you from acting as an online 'referral service' or 'employment agency' where you might compete against VetRelief.com by providing veterinarians other than yourself to veterinary facilities.

 My surgical skills are limited.
 Is it appropriate to submit a bid for employment at a hospital?

 Yes.
-In general bids are always welcomed.
-However make a note in the comment section of the bid form indicating your limitations.
+In general bids are always welcomed!
+Include a note in the comment section of your bid form indicating your limitations or asking any questions you may have.

 My bid was accepted by a hospital.
 Should I confirm it by email or go to the web site to confirm?